15 Email Campaign Examples to Create High-Converting Campaigns

 Dollar Shave Club

 The same is true of Dollar Shave Club.
-Remember when I told you that retention emails should provide something of value?
+Remember when we mentioned that retention emails should provide something of value?
 That’s exactly what this email does.

 Very cleverly written.